bronsonite/papers/journal.md

 # Title
-Biomass burning aerosol over West Africa
+Simulations of biomass burning aerosol over East Africa

 # Author
 Tom Lawrence
+John Smith

 # Introduction
 The lazy brown fox jumped over the quick dog (Haywood et al 1999).
 A further sentence about something that is a thing.
 Some more writing about said thing.
 Maybe a little bit more.